 Your Madagascar wildlife safari will have a long drive to Kirindy via the Baobabs avenue.
 You will stop at this beautiful baobab avenue for photos.

-This evening in Kinrindy you will do a night walk to find the smallest lemurs known as mouse lemurs and other night active animals.
+You will stop here again on the way back from the Tsingy and spend a moment for the sunset time.
+This evening in Kinrindy you will do a night walk to find the smallest lemurs.
+They are the mouse lemurs and other night active animals.
 OVERNIGHT AT KIRINDY LODGE or CAMP AMOUREUX.

-Day 4: Kirindy – Bekopaka
+Day 8: Kirindy – Bekopaka

 40 bird, 50 reptile and 15 amphibian species are also found in this magnificent forest.